-(ii) 19 no. trees are proposed to be removed.
-There is no evidence that 40 no. additional trees will be lost; (iii) Condition 27 requires bat mitigation details to be submitted for approval; (iv) Issues of height, scale and privacy are covered in the report; (v) Regarding the Tall Buildings SPG, see 8.23 (iv); (vi) Noise and anti-social behaviour concerns are covered in the report.
-This is also a matter for the site management; (vii) The bat mitigation strategy will include details of light mitigation; (viii) The transport issues are already covered in paragraph 5.1-5.10 and Section 8; (ix) With respect to impact on human rights, Protocol 1 does indeed say that a person is entitled to the peaceful enjoyment of his possessions - but it goes on to qualify that right as being "except in the public interest and subject to the conditions provided by law".
+(ii) (iii) (iv) (v) (vi) (viii) (ix) 19 no. trees are proposed to be removed.
+There is no evidence that 40 no. additional trees will be lost; Condition 27 requires bat mitigation details to be submitted for approval; Issues of height, scale and privacy are covered in the report; Regarding the Tall Buildings SPG, see 8.23 (iv); Noise and anti-social behaviour concerns are covered in the report.
+This is also a matter for the site management; The bat mitigation strategy will include details of light mitigation; The transport issues are already covered in paragraph 5.1-5.10 and Section 8; With respect to impact on human rights, Protocol 1 does indeed say that a person is entitled to the peaceful enjoyment of his possessions - but it goes on to qualify that right as being "except in the public interest and subject to the conditions provided by law".
 In Huang v Secretary of State, the Supreme Court held that there is a "need to balance the interest of society with those of individuals and groups".
 The right is not absolute and it may be restricted provided the restrictions are lawful, have a legitimate aim and are balanced.
-The established planning decision-making process assesses the impact, which a proposal will have on individuals and weighs that against the wider public interest when determining whether development should be permitted.
-That is consistent with the requirements of the European Convention on Human Rights.
+The established planning decisionmaking process assesses the impact, which a proposal will have on individuals and weighs that making process assesses the impact, which a